Vizzuality/marxan-cloud/docs/README_implementation-conventions-for-API-tasks.md

 may not make sense, query and response should be agreed as needed between frontend and backend developers.

+## Responses for CRUD operations

+When updating creating/updating/deleting entities synchronously (that is, _not_ as part of long-running operations: for these, see the [Asynchronous jobs](#asynchronous-jobs) section below), the API should follow these
+conventions:

+- successful `POST` requests should normally return the created entities in JSON:API format in the response payload
+- successful `PUT` and `PATCH` requests should likewise normally return the replaced or updated entities in JSON:API format; this is so that the frontend app can avoid having to do a further fetch to retrieve the latest state of the entities that have been updated
+- successful `DELETE` requests should normally return an empty body

+In some cases (see [JSON:API for queries and responses](#jsonapi-for-queries-and-responses) section above), it may not be possible or desirable for the response payload to be in JSON:API format: in these cases, however, the general conventions in this section about returning some representation of the created/replaced/updated entities in response payloads still apply.

 ## Access control

 TL;DR For every endpoint we should ensure that appropriate access control checks